Cash Basis Accounting

 Cash Basis v Accruals Basis Accounting – Income Tax

-Cash Basis Accounting means transactions are reported for tax according to the date they are paid or received.
+Cash Basis Accounting means transactions are reported for Income Tax according to the date they are paid or received.

 Accruals Basis Accounting for Income Tax means transactions are matched to the period they relate to, eg:

-• Expenses are reported against the period the income is earned in, rather than when paid
+• Expenses are reported when they are incurred, rather than when paid, and if necessary matched against the period the income is earned in.

 From April 2024 Cash Basis becomes the default for Unincorporated Businesses (Sole Traders and Partnerships) although they will be able to elect into Accruals Accounting.